Last Updated on October 22, 2020 by

 2. Make a list of all the things you have done to hurt men and ways that you compare similarly to men.

-3. For a moment, meditate on the men that hurt you as innocent.
+3. For a moment, meditate on the men who hurt you as innocent.

 This step helps you to overcome the beliefs that your ego holds deeply against men.
 In this step, take a moment to meditate on the person that hurt you as being innocent.
 If they are multiple men, make time to meditate on each of them.
 Imagine what it would be like if they were better people.